60-Second Civics: Episode 4281, Fanny Wright: Women's History Month, Part 11

-Category: Civics Hits: 3Fanny Wright was radical by the standards of her time.
+Category: Civics Hits: 5Fanny Wright was radical by the standards of her time.
 She was a writer and social activist who campaigned for equal rights for women, free and secular public education for both boys and girls, and the abolition of slavery, among other social and political issues.
 Wright was a fierce advocate of equality.
 She was friends with Thomas Jefferson and the Marquis de Lafayette, conversing with them about political philosophy, and she admired the American experiment with self-government.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4281.mp3